crmauceri/VisualCommonSense/README.md

     * -n minimum number of unique image owners to be included in vocabulary
     * -k Save path for structured knowledge
     * -s Save path for output statistics
-    * -r Root directory for image data, usually same as &ltsysdir&gt/data/
+    * -r Root directory for image data, usually same as &lt; sysdir&gt; /data/

 3. In Matlab: run_analysis( root, search_description, save_description, do_skip, do_approx)